 Castellano gained mainstream media attention in for his brawl with jockey Calvin Borel at the 2010 Breeders’ Cup.
 Castellano was confronted in the Winners’ Circle at Churchill Downs by Borel after the Breeders’ Cup Marathon.
 Borel had taken exception to Castellano’s riding tactics during the race.
 After verbally threatening Castellano, Borel threw several punches and had to be restrained by multiple people.

 If you would like to watch and wager on Javier Castellano as he continues his pursuit for another Eclipse Award as top jockey, be sure to sign up for an account at Bet America.
+Check our Bovada racebook review, Twinspires review or even our Betamerica review as they are all great choice if you are in the United States.
+5Dimes review for folks anywhere!
 You can bet on Castellano and all of your favorite jockeys and take advantage of many great promotions and bonuses.